pedroives-public/pedroives-public/README.md

 # About Myself
 Hi there!
 My name is Pedro, I'm currently studying Computer Science and building personal projects, which I share here.
-Feel free to check out my projects and let's connect!
+Feel free to check out my content and let's connect!

 The main programming languages that I have experience as a developer include, but not limited to:
 - C# - Backend, mostly REST APIs with .NET environment